 - Inspection of lifting gear – Explanation, Demonstration & Imitation, Examination of black museum samples identifying faults, wear and common malpractice etc.

 - Examination of lifting gear a practical assessment of lifting gear examination carried out on prepared used samples followed by group discussion.

-This one-day course is carried out in accordance with the code of practice for the safe use of lifting equipment as published by LEEA.
+This one-day course is carried out in accordance with the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER98) and the Provision and Use of Work Equipment Regulations 1998 (PUWER98) as published by the Health and Safety Executive.
 It includes a written confirmation test and a practical lifting gear inspection assessment leading to certification on successful completion.